caas-team/GoKubeDownscaler/deployments/chart/README.md

 - <a id="arguments"></a>`arguments`: Defines command line arguments for the container.

 - <a id="includedResources"></a>`includedResources`: Defines all the resources that the go-kube-downscaler is supposed to be able to handle.
+This list can not be empty.

 - <a id="fullnameOverride"></a>`fullnameOverride`: Overrides the full names of the created kubernetes resources with the provided name if set.